google/generative-ai-docs/examples/gemini/python/docs-agent/docs_agent/interfaces/README.md

    This command opens a browser and asks to log in using your Google account.

-   **Note**: If the `gcloud` command doesn’t exist, install the Google Cloud SDK on your host machine: `sudo apt install google-cloud-sdk`

-4. Follow the instructions on the browser and click **Allow** to authenticate.
+5. Follow the instructions on the browser and click **Allow** to authenticate.

    This saves the authenticated credentials for Docs Agent (`application_default_credentials.json`) in the `$HOME/.config/gcloud/`